C3n7ral051nt4g3ncy/GitOSINT_Bot/README.md

 - `!email email_adress` - Input an email address, this reverse search can find a github user
 - `!repo_emails username repo_name` - Input username + repo name to get all emails associated with a repo

-# Invie GitOSINT Bot 📨
+# Invite GitOSINT Bot 📨
 - You can click the badge at the top of this repository or click [here](https://discord.com/api/oauth2/authorize?client_id=1114671244676177950&permissions=534723947584&scope=bot)

 # Future updates 🔮